dtdannen/dcss-ai-wrapper/README.md

 # Contribute

-- The most recent branch is the `dev` branch.
+- The most recent branch is the `master` branch.

 - The current goal is to enable the API to support every DCSS action and level (except ABYSS, LABRYNTH levels, we'll worry about those later).
 The _humaninterfaceagent_ is an agent that accepts keyboard input from a human.
 We are using this to test the API by playing DCSS.
 A great way to help contribute is to play the game and post any errors you get when playing as new git issues!